 - Once you've installed Webex, view this document for details about how to schedule or start a Webex session: Webex Meetings: Getting Started.

 - Follow these links to learn how to schedule Webex sessions for

-- You can also start a Webex session from your Webex Site: Webex Meeting: Setting up a meeting from Webex site.
+- You can also start a Webex session from your Webex Site: Webex Meeting: How to Set up a Meeting from your Webex Site.

 - You can configure your session to prevent participants from using their video: Webex Meeting: How do I set up a meeting that does not allow participants to turn on their video?.
 This is recommended due to high utilization of Webex across the globe

 - In case you need to leave a session, you can set someone else (such as your Technical Assistant) to be a host: Webex Meetings: Make Another Participant the Host and Leave Your Webex Personal Room Meeting.